wexond/browser-base/README.md

 | `start`            | Starts Wexond.                              |
 | `dev`              | Starts Wexond in the development mode       |

-## Documentation
+# Documentation

-> At this moment there are no docs for the theming system.
+> At this moment there are no docs, however this may change in the future, see #147.

 Guides and the API reference are located in [`docs`](docs).
 It also contains documents describing how to use the browser, and create themes.